 Reset

-If you are facing network-related problems, you should reset the network settings to their default.
-So, this guide is about resetting network settings on Android.
+If you face network-related problems, reset the network settings to their default.
+So, this guide is about resetting Android network settings.
 If you have any doubts, let us know in the comment box below.

 LEAVE A REPLY